weltonwe/hostinglimit/README.md

-# cpanel_addon-maldet
+# cpanel_addon-hostinglimit

-Add Linux Malware Detect (LMD) support to WHM for root users.
+Add Linux hostinglimit support to WHM for root users.

 Allows configuration and individual account scanning as well as daily cron setup